 This month I had the pleasure of interviewing Neshat Soofi, president of JIT Experts Hive, for the Women in Food Safety Column.
 She shared some of her inspirational experiences working with multicultural teams and companies, and how she eventually became an entrepreneur, launching her own business.
 “As food safety experts, our primary job is to minimize the risk of contamination in food and protect consumer health and safety.
 Of course, there are other aspects of our job such as contributing to the profitable growth of companies we work for.
 Sometimes we get caught in conflict situations with a lot of pressure on us.
 Most of the time it comes down to assessing risk in uncertain situations and with limited information.
 Even food safety situations are not black and white.
 To make the right decision we need to assess the risk-taking multiple factors into consideration.
 One thing that always helped me was to remember why I was hired and that my reason for being in a company was to minimize risk to the consumers,” says Soofi.
 “Being a food safety professional also helped me understand business holistically, since as a food safety lead you have to work with many functions in a company, from sourcing to customer service, marketing and sales.
 As part of my career path, I even worked in different functions that provided me with different perspectives of business.
 This knowledge helped me be a better product safety and quality leader, and later helped me set up my own business, which provides consultation and expert knowledge in many areas of business.”

-Join Women in Food Safety for a special episode about career development and mentorship during the 2020 Food Safety Virtual Conference SeriesSoofi was born and raised in Iran and has lived in Canada and the United States for the past 30 years.
+Join Women in Food Safety for a special episode on November 5 about career development and mentorship during the 2020 Food Safety Virtual Conference SeriesSoofi was born and raised in Iran and has lived in Canada and the United States for the past 30 years.
 She has more than 25 years of experience in product safety, quality and development working for small to large companies like Target, Cargill and Multifoods (Pillsbury).
 After working with some of the largest corporations, she decided to join start-up company “Brandless” to build their product safety, quality and integrity programs from scratch.
 After three years working in a fast-paced, autonomous environment, she started her own business called JIT Experts Hive.
 She leveraged her broad and diverse background to fill a gap in the market, connecting like-minded and purpose-driven hands-on experts to companies in need of those expertise in a just in time fashion.
 Connecting knowledge to innovation.
 The mission of JIT Experts Hive is to help accelerate the growth of CPG companies in food, supplement, CBD, cosmetic/beauty and household industries by providing just-in-time expertise.

 Working in consumer-packaged goods (CPG) industries including food for more than 25 years, Soofi felt fortunate with what she has learned over the years.
 “I learned that in order to grow and succeed, I needed to step outside my comfort zone.
 Every job I took was very different from the previous one.
 Even going so far as stepping completely out of food safety and working in other areas of business like leading data governance and business intelligence, or getting into new product categories such as personal care, cosmetics and even household cleaners.
 What I found was that these learnings and experiences made me a better product safety and quality expert and leader.
 Product safety jobs are quite unique; one is responsible for results of work of many functions with no direct control over them.
 The ability to understand other functions, their priorities and pressures and look at situations through different lenses helps one assess the risks better and come up with better solutions.
 One can also articulate the risks and benefits in a way that would be more compelling and effective,” Soofi explained.